anujshukla-aut/BDDframeworEbay/README.md

-# BDD and Page Object model Test automation framework using Selenium with Java, Maven and Cucumber.
+# BDD and Page Object model Test automation framework using Cucumber , Selenium with Java and Maven.
-This is a sample project to demonstrate what is page object model using Behaviour Driven Development(BDD) and how it can used in selenium to automate any application.
+This is a sample project to demonstrate how page object model using Behaviour Driven Development(BDD) can used in selenium to automate any application.
 JUnit is used as test framework.

 Dependency Java Maven
 # Steps to clone execute the tests